judka-uriel/uriel-book/uriel_en.md

-accept me by citing one case where a convert completely abandoned Judaism. --> This sounded like mockery, but I was not offended and continued spending entire days in the yeshiva reading various halakhic literature, eating daily in the yeshiva dining hall.
+accept me by citing one case where a convert completely abandoned Judaism. --> This sounded like mockery, but I was not offended and continued spending entire days in the yeshiva reading various halakhic literature, eating daily in the yeshiva dining-hall.

-The quality of food in the dining hall was most abhorrent, the food was very tasteless and unnutritious. <!-- low-calorie -->  I had long grown accustomed to home-style food, and in the dining hall the food was exactly the same as it once was in a Soviet student dining hall, when I had the feeling that dirty rags had been rinsed in the pots of soup.
+The quality of the food in the dining-hall was most abhorrent — the food was very distasteful. <!-- and unnutritious, low-calorie -->  I had long since become accustomed to home-style food, but in the dining-hall the food was exactly the same as Soviet dormitory food, when I had the feeling that dirty rags had been rinsed in the pots of soup.
 Tasty dishes were only for the meals on Shabbat, but on other days I had to endure.

 But the biggest problem was that the state of my health continued to deteriorate sharply.
 The terminal stage of cicatricial phimosis caused